AdobeDocs/analytics.en/help/technotes/client-hints.md

 >[!NOTE]
 >
 >Client hints will be incorporated into Analytics device lookup process starting February 15, 2023.
-Both AppMeasurement and Web SDK currently support collection of hints data but it will not be used in device lookup unti mid-February.
+Both AppMeasurement and Web SDK currently support collection of hints data but it will not be used in device lookup until mid-February.
 As noted below operating system version was frozen starting in October but due to a gradual rollout and the fact that many User Agents already provide a frozen OS version (see more [here](https://experienceleague.adobe.com/docs/analytics/components/dimensions/operating-systems.html?lang=en)), we estimate that this will affect <3% of Chrome Visitors.

 >[!NOTE]
 >